joegallo/robots/README.md

 ## Running

-I guess you can probably run this with `lein run robots.core/fight robots.fatrobot robots.fatrobot`.
+I guess you can probably run this with `lein run -m robots.core/fight robots.fatrobot robots.fatrobot`.